 Now we want to modify the act method in Person to make it so that the person moves one square to the right each time that act is called.
 How are we going to do this?
 How can we make the person move?
 There clearly aren't any methods in the Person class that will do this for us.
 Remember in the last section where we saw that WombatWorld got to use the methods in World because it inherited from that class?
-Person inherits from Actor.
-Look up the Person class in the API and see if there are any methods that could help with moving an Actor.
-The figure below shows the summary of methods in the Actor page of the API.
+Person inherits from Actor, so it can easily use the methods that are in Actor.
+Look up the Actor class in the API and see if there are any methods that could help with moving an Actor.
+Figure 2.4 shows the summary of methods in the Actor page of the API.